Florsheim Men’s Shoe Review

 - 14 Florsheim FAQ

 Today we review one of the most iconic men’s footwear “Florsheim Men’s Shoes” still striving in a keenly competitive US market.
 The Florsheim shoes have been around for over 120 years since Milton Florsheim started it in 1892.

 You might want to ask: what has kept this brand alive for so long?
 How well constructed or good is this brand?
-How do they stand when compared to other brands of considerable price?
+How do they stand when compared to other brands of a considerable price and quality?
 Has there been an improvement or a decline in the quality of these shoes since inception?

 We will try to answer these questions sighting relevant sources to back our claims.
 First things first, a little history.

 History of the Florsheim Brand